-Tomorrow, the State of Michigan will begin to accept applications for Reconnect Michigan, a free community college program.
+Tomorrow, the State of Michigan will begin to accept applications for Michigan Reconnect, a free community college program.
 The $30M initiative will pay for adult learners to earn an associate degree or certificate.
 Individuals age 25 and up can earn an associate degree or other college credential as long as they have not already earned one.

 Applicants may attend classes at any Michigan community college or one of 70 private training centers.
 Students who live in a community college district can attend their home district at no cost.
 Out-of-district students will receive a stipend equal to the in-district rate, but they must pay the difference out-of-pocket.
 Alternately, students who choose to attend a private training center can receive a scholarship of $1,500 to defray expenses.